AI Deal Sourcing: How It Works in Practice

 What Is AI Deal Sourcing?

-Intelligence is pattern recognition: finding buyers based on acquisition history, capital deployment cycles, adjacency to the target's market, and behavioral signals like recent fundraising or leadership hires.
+Intelligence refers to pattern recognition.
+This includes finding buyers based on acquisition history, capital deployment cycles, adjacency to the target’s market, and behavioral signals like recent fundraising or leadership hires.

-Prediction is scoring: ranking potential buyers by likelihood of interest based on historical transaction data and firmographic patterns.
+Prediction refers to scoring.
+This involves ranking potential buyers by likelihood of interest based on historical transaction data and firmographic patterns.

 True AI deal sourcing combines intelligence and prediction.
-It doesn't just give you a list.
-It gives you a ranked, reasoned hypothesis about who to call first and why.
+It does not just produce a list.
+It produces a ranked, reasoned hypothesis about who to call first and why.
 For a sell-side advisor working a $6M EBITDA niche manufacturing business, that difference matters.
-You're not wasting the first two weeks of a process on buyers who were never going to engage.
+You are not spending the first two weeks of a process chasing buyers who were never likely to engage.

 How AI Deal Sourcing Actually Works (Step-by-Step)